knupel/Rope/docs/revision.md

 \* version 49

+> R_Pair new class to store quickly acouple of object

 > bvec
 > add function all(), any() and only() like glsl language

 > vec
 > add function compare(vec arg, float arg)
 > Deprecated jitter() function in vec2, vec3 and vec4

+> vec2
+> add function ortho() to create an an orthographic projection of the point on the vector line

 > Rope
 > add function boolean in_line() who accept R_Line2D for the coord line